MetabolicXploration/MetXVault_DEPRECATED_20251118/2_notes/ICTP - Evolution and Ecology - Course.md

 > The general procedure is simple:
 > i. find $\dot{u} = f(u)$ zeros (fix points)
 > ii. check the sign of the derivative $df/du$.
+> iii.
+See behavior as function of parameters

 ### Lecture 4